 Hydrogen exists in almost all plant matter and also occurs naturally in water.
-Though the sun has a greater percentage of hydrogen gas, the gas is too light that it virtually disappears from the surface of the earth when conveyed by the sun rays.
-So, to effectively obtain hydrogen gas, it must be harnessed from water, natural gas or biomass.
+Though the sun has a greater percentage of hydrogen gas, it is so light that it virtually disappears from the earth’s surface when conveyed by the sun’s rays.
+So, to effectively obtain hydrogen gas, it must be harnessed from water, natural gas, or biomass.

-Another method of hydrogen gas extraction is steam-methane reforming, or steam extraction, which entails the separation of hydrogen atoms in methane from carbon atoms.
-It is the current technique used to obtain hydrogen gas in vast quantities.
-The downside to steam-methane reforming is that it emits a lot of greenhouse gases like carbon dioxide and carbon monoxide to the atmosphere, which are recipes for global warming.
+Another method of hydrogen gas extraction is steam-methane reforming or steam extraction.
+This procedure entails the separation of hydrogen atoms in methane from carbon atoms and is currently the preferred technique used to obtain hydrogen gas in vast quantities.

 Advantages of Hydrogen Energy